w3c/wot-usecases/REQUIREMENTS/profile-requirements.md

 Proposers: Intel, Ben(-)

 There should be a mechanism to allow the "nosec" security scheme but only in a Developer context.
-Nosec may still be useful in a closed network even for productio
+Nosec may still be useful in a closed network even for production.

-Notes: this overlaps with previus section
+Notes: this overlaps with previous section
+Cristiano: We can make this just a recommendation.